hramini/ioc/README.md

-# ioc
+# library-base

-This repository contains the full structure of inversion of control
+This repository contains a full structure for creating libraries.
+All libraries should apply this structure and follow up on it.